Microsoft Teams, Slack, Webex, & Zoom News

 Here are four features that simplify and automate the process of setting up and managing cross-platform chat:

-The Connect Center is your landing pad to install the Mio app into Microsoft Teams, Webex, Slack, or Zoom Team Chat.
+The Platforms tab is your landing pad to install the Mio app into Google Chat, Microsoft Teams, Slack, Webex, or Zoom Team Chat.
 Begin here to enable cross-platform messaging.

 Need a question answered?
-Don’t hunt down guides and docs.
-Select Having trouble? in the lower right-hand corner to access a resource library of configuration instructions.
+Don't hunt down guides and docs.
+Select Need more help? the bottom of the page or click on any of the included links for configuration troubleshooting and instructions.

 2 – Channel Sync

-Begin in the Import teams and channels tab.
+Begin in the Import channels tab.
 Select and import your desired teams and channels into Mio’s interface.

 Next, head over to the Sync channels tab.
 Choose the specific team and channel from each platform that you would like to sync for cross-platform messaging.
 You can create multiple syncs.